osisoft/Edge-Data-Store-Docs/content/sds/read-data/reading-data-api.md

 ## ``Get First Value``

 Returns the first value in the stream.
-If no values exist in the stream, null is returned.
+If no values exist in the stream, null is returned

 ### Request